Mas Oyama: Founding Kyokushin

 In 1961, at the All-Japan Student Open Karate Championship, one of Oyama's students, Tadashi Nakamura, at 19 years old (1961) made his first tournament appearance, where he was placed first.
 Nakamura later became Mas Oyama's Chief Instructor as referenced in Mas Oyama's book, "This is Karate."
 In 1969, Oyama staged the first All-Japan Full Contact Karate Open Championships which took Japan by storm and Terutomo Yamazaki became the first champion, which have been held every year since.
 In 1975, the first World Full Contact Karate Open Championships were held in Tokyo.
 World championships have been held at four-yearly intervals since.
 After formally establishing Kyokushin-kai, Oyama directed the organization through a period of expansion.
 Oyama and his staff of hand-picked instructors displayed great ability in marketing the style and gaining new members.
 Oyama would choose an instructor to open a dojo in another town or city in Japan, whereupon the instructor would move to that town, and, typically demonstrate his karate skills in public places, such as at the civic gymnasium, the local police gym (where many judo students would practice), a local park, or conduct martial arts demonstrations at local festivals or school events.
 In this way, the instructor would soon gain a few students for his new dojo.
 After that, word of mouth would spread through the local area until the dojo had a dedicated core of students.
 Oyama also sent instructors to other countries such as the United States, Netherlands, England, Australia and Brazil to spread Kyokushin in the same way.
 Oyama also promoted Kyokushin by holding The All-Japan Full Contact Karate Open Championships every year and World Full Contact Karate Open Championships once every four years in which anyone could enter from any style.

 Public demonstrations

-Oyama devised the 100-man kumite which he went on to complete three times in a row over the course of three days.
+Oyama devised the 100-man kumite which he is said to have completed three times in a row over the course of three days.
+Former students have repudiated this claim as mathematically and logistically infeasible for a number of reasons, including a lack of qualified opponents available at the time, but the myth persists.

-He was also known for fighting bulls bare-handed.
-He battled 52 bulls over the course of his lifetime, supposedly cutting off the horns of several and killing three instantly with one strike, earning him the nickname of "Godhand".
+He was also supposedly known for fighting bulls bare-handed.
+His students have claimed that he battled 52 bulls over the course of his lifetime, supposedly cutting off the horns of several and killing three instantly with one strike, earning him the nickname of "Godhand".
+This claim has also since been repudiated as legend-building by his former students.
+The one video recording of such an event has been confirmed by his students to have been staged, with students having already hammered an elderly bull's horn until it was loose, prior to the event.
+There are colloquial reports that he also wanted to fight a tiger, but was blocked by either the Japan Wildlife Conservation Society or the Japanese government itself, though few specific sources attest to this.

 Oyama is said to have had many matches with professional wrestlers during his travels through the United States.